MhmRhm/MemPoolBench/README.md

 the `CMakePresets.json` file accordingly.
 If your environment supports GUI applications, you can complete the installation using the standard graphical setup.
 Otherwise, you can run the online installer through its command-line interface.
-To install all required components, run the following commands:
+To install all required dependencies and Qt, run the following
+commands:

 ```bash
 # Install Qt for X11 requirements.
 For more details, see the following links: